From rare comets to mini moons: Did the UAE see extra 'space events' this year?

 Attendees will be provided with telescopes and guided by expert astronomers from DAG, who will share insights on the supermoon, meteors, and other celestial objects visible in the night sky.
 The event will also include a guided stargazing session, and interactive lectures, along with photography tips for permanently capturing these temporary space observations.

 However, it is important to note that unlike some other astronomical events such as the supermoon, telescopes are not ideal for viewing the Leonids meteor shower as they move too fast to stay in the field of view, DAG stated.
-In addition, while the supermoon adds to the wonder, the full brightness of the supermoon might obscure some of the meteors due to increased light in the night sky, reducing visibility for fainter meteors, according to IAC's crescent observer specialist.
+In addition, while the supermoon adds to the wonder, its full brightness might obscure some of the meteors due to increased light in the night sky, reducing visibility for fainter meteors, according to IAC's crescent observer specialist.

 Every year around November, the Earth passes through debris left by Comet Tempel-Tuttle.
 According to Nasa, this comet – discovered independently in 1865 and 1866 by Ernst Tempel and Horace Tuttle, respectively – takes around 33 years to orbit the sun.